BrandiMac/space-products/doc/visibility.rst

 .. note::

+    TODO rewrite
     The ``OccultingBodies`` property is by default ``empty``.
-The central bodies of the source and target are not assumed to
-    be occulting bodies.
-Additionally, if a ``GroundStation`` object is the observer, its central body will be ignored as an
-    occulting body (even if explicitly added) as the ``GroundStation`` mask is assumed to be a more accurate representation of
-    occultation due to the local terrain.
-If no mask is selected for the ``GroundStation`` observer, the :ref:`VisibilitySegment` will
-    treat it as a cone mask with a zero elevation angle for purposes of visibility calculations.
-If a ``GroundStation`` or
-    ``PointGroundPoint`` object is the target, users should not model a ``GroundStation`` inside a spherical occulting body.
-An
-    ellipsoid occultation model should be used instead.
+The central bodies of the source and target are not assumed to be occulting bodies.
+Additionally, if a ``GroundStation`` object is the observer, its central body will be ignored as an occulting body (even if explicitly added) as the ``GroundStation`` mask is assumed to be a more accurate representation of occultation due to the local terrain.
+If no mask is selected for the ``GroundStation`` observer, the :ref:`VisibilitySegment` will treat it as a cone mask with a zero elevation angle for purposes of visibility calculations.
+If a ``GroundStation`` or ``PointGroundPoint`` object is the target, users should not model a ``GroundStation`` inside a spherical occulting body.
+An ellipsoid occultation model should be used instead.

 Setting up Occulting Terrain
 ===============================
 You may add or remove occulting `Terrain <https://ai-solutions.com/_help_Files/working_with_terrain.htm>`_ in order to define the surface features considered in determining target visibility.
-When including occulting terrain, you must model occulting bodies as ``ellipsoids`` using the `VisibilitySegment.CelestialObjectOccultationModel <https://ai-solutions .com/_help_Files/visibilitysegment_celestialobjectoccultationmodel_nanosecond.htm>`_ property, as shown below.
+When including occulting terrain, you must model occulting bodies as ``ellipsoids`` using the `VisibilitySegment.CelestialObjectOccultationModel <https://ai-solutions .com/_help_Files/visibilitysegment_celestialobjectoccultationmodel_nanosecond.htm>`_ property, as shown in the script below.

 .. code-block:: c++